 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
 To create a 501(c)(3) tax-exempt organization, first you need to form a nonprofit corporation under Delaware state law.
-Then you apply for tax-exempt status from the IRS and the state of Delaware.
+Then you apply for tax-exempt status from the IRS.
 Here are the details.

 To form a nonprofit in Delaware, first you need to form a nonprofit corporation under Delaware state law.
 Unlike most states, there is no separate statute governing nonprofit corporations.
 Instead, Delaware’s General Corporation Law (DGCL) applies to both for profit and nonprofit entities.
 Under the DGCL, nonprofit corporations are organized as a nonstock corporation, called an “exempt corporation.”